splitio/fullstory-events-2-split/README.md

  - Provide the function URL to the FullStory events webhook.

 Use the FullStory webhook test button to make sure you get back a 200 reponse from your lambda.

+In testing, it sometimes took 5-10 minutes for FS.event calls to propagate to Split.

 ## Debug